-Note: There is no guarantee, expressed or implied, that a Resident in completing the minimum requirements listed in this document will have met the spirit of their Residency Training Program.
-Nor is there a guarantee, expressed or implied, that they will be able to pass the Certifying Examination.
-It is up to the Resident, under the guidance of the Mentor, to recognize their strengths and weaknesses and to expand on the Core Curriculum to complete the Knowledge, Experience, and Skills to qualify as a Diplomate of the ACVECC.
+Note: There is no guarantee, expressed or implied that a resident in completing the minimum requirements listed in this document will have met the spirit of their residency training program.
+Nor is there a guarantee, expressed or implied, that they will be able to pass the certifying exam.
+It is up to the resident, under the guidance of the mentor to recognize their strengths and weaknesses and to expand on the Core Curriculum to complete the knowledge, experience, and skills to qualify as a Diplomat of ACVECC.

-Applicants, Residents, Fellows, and Candidates may NOT claim any affiliation with the ACVECC, in print or in any other format, until they are board-certified in the College.
-They may only claim affiliation with their Residency Training Facility.
+Applicants, residents, fellows, and candidates may NOT claim any affiliation with ACVECC, in print or in any other format, until they are board-certified in the college.
+They may only claim affiliation with their residency training facility.

-These Training Standards are updated periodically.
-The requirements and governing rules set forth in the most current version of this document are intended to apply to all Residents, Mentors and Programs.
+These training standards are updated periodically.
+The requirements and governing rules set forth in the most current version of this document are intended to apply to ALL residents, mentors, and programs.
 In extenuating circumstances, exceptions may be considered by committees and/or the Council of Regents.